Mahi-Mani/Bamazon/README.md

 ![Site](gifs/customer.gif)

 > The above code shoots out the existing products from bamazon.
-Customers can choose id of the product to make the purchase.
+Customers can choose id of the product to make purchase.
 Customers can make multiple purchases and at the end, they will be kept informed with the total amount they spent in purchasing stuffs

 ## Manager View
-To have a customer view type command `node bamazonManager.js` in command line.
+To have a manager view type command `node bamazonManager.js` in command line.
 Functioning of application is shown below.

 ![Site](gifs/manager.gif)

 > The above code execution asks for username and password from Manager that authenticates him/her to proceed further.
 Application doesn't allow further access unless and until Manager provides correct password.
 Manager has access to view product sales for all products.
 Manager also has ability to add/delete new product.
 Also, manager can view the low inventory available so that new inventories can be added.

 ## Supervisor View
-To have a customer view type command `node bamazonSupervisor.js` in command line
+To have a supervisor view of the application type command `node bamazonSupervisor.js` in command line

 ![Site](gifs/Supervisor.gif)